oddbird/oddleventy/content/blog/2023/python-web-conference-2023.md

   templates for your project.
 Automate your infrastructure using GitOps best practices with GitHub Actions.

-## Optimizing Django deployments with a Continuous Observability Strategy
+## Optimizing Django Deployments with a Continuous Observability Strategy

 By [Chad
 Carlson](https://2023.pythonwebconf.com/presentations/optimizing-django-deployments-with-a-continuous-observability-strategy).